 Nevertheless, we have practiced our method.
 We’ve burned, dropped, doused, torn, and pretty much screwed up a pizza in every way possible.
 But, we finally have a margherita that we like (including a time saving no-cook sauce).
 Now, all we need is a return trip to Italy to grade our progress.

-1 Place your pizza stone in the oven and preheat to 500°F. Follow the pizza dough recipe to make sure it is ready.
+- Place a pizza stone in the oven and preheat to 500°F. Follow the pizza dough recipe to make sure it is ready.

-2 Prepare the tomato sauce by mixing a 28 oz can of crushed tomatoes, 1 tsp dried oregano, 1 tsp dried basil, and 1 tsp red wine vinegar.
-Stir it up and add salt and pepper to taste.
-When it is ready to go, it should be just a little bit tart from the vinegar.
+- Prepare the tomato sauce by mixing crushed tomatoes, 1 teaspoon dried oregano, 1 teaspoon dried basil, and 1 teaspoon red wine vinegar.
+Stir together and add kosher salt and pepper to taste.

-4 When the oven is ready, either put the dough on a floured pizza peel (if you are so lucky), or pull the pizza stone out of the oven and carefully place the dough on it.
+- When the oven is ready, put the dough on a floured pizza peel, or pull the pizza stone out of the oven and carefully place the dough on it.

-5 Quickly assemble the pizza.
-Spread the tomato sauce thinly over the dough (not too much!), sprinkle on the minced garlic and as much mozzarella cheese as you like, and top with some fresh grated parmesan and a pinch of salt.
-Also, I like to brush a little olive oil on the crust to help it brown.
+- Spread the tomato sauce thinly over the dough, then sprinkle on the minced garlic and mozzarella cheese.
+Top with some fresh grated Parmesan cheese and a few pinches of kosher salt.
+Brush a a bit of olive oil on the crust to help it brown.

-6 Bake the pizza until the cheese and crust are nicely browned.
-This is about 5 to 7 minutes, but just keep an eye on it.
+- Bake the pizza until the cheese and crust are nicely browned, about 5 to 7 minutes, but just keep an eye on it.

-7 Allow the pizza to cool for a minute or two before adding the basil on top (whole leaves or lightly torn).
-Enjoy quickly before the basil turns from a vivid green to a sad spinach color.
+- Allow the pizza to cool for a minute or two before adding the basil on top (whole leaves, lightly torn, or thinly sliced).
+Serve immediately.